-For more detailed information please read the Terms and Conditions.
+For more detailed information please see the terms and conditions:

-Students are also welcome to make their own arrangements.
+Students are also welcome to make their own arrangements for housing.

 Am I able to change the course I applied for once I have been made an offer?

-Yes - if you decide you would like to study a different course, we will do everything we can to accommodate you.
-However, we are unable to guarantee you a place on an alternative course.
+Yes - if you decide you would like to study a different course, we will do everything we can to accommodate you provided you request the course change by the the application deadline (29th May 2023).
+However, please note that we are unable to guarantee you a place on an alternative course.

 What happens if my course is cancelled?